 V: Yeah that must have been really strange.
 It’s funny how music can put you in those scenarios; it can elevate you from being at home watching someone on TV, to then being on stage with them.
 What other moments have been surreal for you?

 S: I remember when Taio Cruz had his big hit, ‘Higher.’
 Myself and my girlfriend at the time would always be singing it, almost in parody as it was on the radio and being played absolutely everywhere.
 Then the MD, Kojo, gives me a call and asks me to come audition for him.
 It was funny.
 The Gloria Gaynor gigs were always surreal too.
 Obviously ‘I Will Survive’ was such a big hit, but I knew so much of her music from listening to it at my grandmothers house growing up.
-She would always be played on this french radio station called ‘Nostalgie.’
+She would always be playing on this french radio station called ‘Nostalgie.’
 Of course, my current shows with Pet Shop Boys are surreal.
-Every time we play ‘West End Girls’ it’s really great.
+Every time we play ‘West End Girls,’ it’s really great.
 It’s such a good track, I never get bored of it.

 V: Yeah, to be playing tracks you’ve grown up to, with the artists themselves must feel so great.
 How has it been with touring with Pet Shop Boys, since they are such an established act?